0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - Even after all this time, the narrator keeps on trying to convince himself that their abuser still actually loves them
 - He is so dependent on her that he can no longer with without them
 - The final cut off from the abuser
-- This is where the loop cuts before the final two songs
+- This is where the loop cuts before the final songs

 ### Summary and Connections